chyikwei/PhraseTokenizer/README.md

-# PhraseTokenizer
+# Phrase Tokenizer
-a python tool for phrase extraction and tokenize
+A python tool for phrase extraction and tokenization.